amitmerchant1990/UmbracoDocs/Implementation/Services/index.md

     }
 }
 ```
-with this in place all views inheriting from CustomViewPage or CustomViewPage&lt;T&gt; would have access to the SiteService:
+With this in place all views inheriting from CustomViewPage or CustomViewPage&lt;T&gt; would have access to the SiteService:

 ```csharp
 @using Umbraco8.ViewPages